Activity

 • Language exploration through nature journals: Have students keep nature journals where they document observations, reflections, and thoughts in the language they are learning.
 This practice not only enhances language skills but also encourages mindfulness and a closer connection to nature.

-3. Gather in small groups, and then whole class to share ideas.
-Learners can compare their own entries or with those of other learners (A1.2).
+5. Gather in small groups, and then whole class to share ideas.
+To practice the language skills, learners can compare their own entries or with those of other learners (linked to CEFR A1.2).

-4. Repeat activity regularly and challenge learners to include and expand on more words each time.
+6. Repeat activity regularly, change locations and challenge learners to include and expand on more words each time.

-5. Encourage learners to reflect on their collected observations and model how this information could be used to describe the weather, an outdoor place that they like or justify a favorite season in more details/sentences (A2.2).
+7. Encourage learners to reflect on their observations and model how this information could be used to describe the weather, an outdoor place that they like or justify a favorite season in more details/sentences (linked to CEFR A2.2).

-6. Try adding the additional sense/sentence starter of how they feel.
-(Je me sens) while they are doing the activity in nature (B1.1).
-These types of experiences could lead to cross-curricular discussions on the impact of mindfulness on health and well-being.
+8. Try adding the additional sense/sentence starter of how they feel.
+(Je me sens) while they are doing the activity in nature (linked to B1.1).
+These types of experiences could also lead to cross-curricular discussions on the impact of mindfulness on health and well-being.

 Extension ideas